ss2552/Guide_3DS/docs/pt_BR/installing-boot9strap-(mset9-cli-ios).md

 :::

 1. Ligue seu console, garantindo que a Configuração do Console esteja selecionada
    - Se a Configuração do Console não está selecionada, **[posicione o cursor](/images/screenshots/mset9/hover-settings.png)** sob o ícone da Configuração do Console usando o D-Pad, desligue seu console e ligue-o novamente
 2. Pressione (A) para abrir a Configuração do Console
 3. Navegue para `Gerenciamento de Dados` -> `Nintendo 3DS` -> `Dados adicionais` ([imagem](/images/screenshots/mset9/settings-extdata.png))
 4. **Não pressione nenhum botão ou toque na tela**
 5. **Com o console AINDA LIGADO, e sem pressionar nenhum botão ou tocar na tela**, remova seu cartão SD do seu console
    - The menu will refresh and say that no SD card is inserted
 6. Insert your SD card into your iPhone/iPad (using an adapter)

 <!--@include: ./_include/ish-chorus.md -->

 1. Type the number corresponding to your console model and version, then tap Return
 2. In the MSET9 screen, type `3`, then tap Return to inject MSET9
    - Você deve ver "MSET9 successfully injected!"
 3. Tap Return to close the MSET9 script
 4. Reinsira o cartão SD no seu console **sem pressionar nenhum botão ou tocar na tela**
 5. Se o exploit for bem-sucedido, você terá entrado no SafeB9SInstaller
-    - Se você ver uma tela vermelha ou o console ficar preso em uma tela de carregamento, siga o [guia de troubleshooting](troubleshooting-mset9)
+   - If you get a red screen or the console gets stuck on a loading screen for more than 10 seconds, follow the [troubleshooting guide](troubleshooting-mset9)

 ### Seção III - Instalando boot9strap

 Nesta seção, você instalará custom firmware no seu console.

 1. Quando solicitado, aperte a sequência de botões fornecida na tela superior para instalar o boot9strap
    - If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-mset9#sighaxed-firm-was-not-installed-check-lower-screen-for-more-info)
    - If the top screen is blank **and** you see "Crypto Status - all checks passed" on the bottom screen, you will have to enter key combo blindly.
 Press the following buttons on your console in this order:
      - D-Pad Left, D-Pad Down, D-Pad Right, D-Pad Up, A
 2. Once it is complete (all seven steps on the bottom screen are green), press (A) to reboot your console

 <!--@include: ./_include/configure-luma3ds.md -->